AMSC-24-25/15-lb-15-lb/README.md

 ### The 3D simulation runs for 100 iterations
 ![3D with iteration = 100](./picture/3D_Speed_Isosurface.png)

-## LBM implementation overview
-1. **Initialization**:
-   - The distribution function (`f`) is initialized based on equilibrium conditions.
-   - Velocity and density fields are set to their initial values.

-2. **Collision Step**:
-   - The equilibrium distribution function is computed for each lattice point.
-   - The collision process uses the BGK (Bhatnagar-Gross-Krook) approximation, where the distribution function is relaxed toward equilibrium based on a relaxation time parameter (`tau`).

-3. **Streaming Step**:
-   - Distribution functions are propagated to neighboring lattice nodes according to their discrete velocities.

-4. **Boundary Conditions**:
-   - **Top Boundary (Lid)**: A constant velocity is enforced to drive the flow.
-   - **Stationary Walls**: Bounce-back rules are applied to ensure no-slip conditions.

-5. **Output**:
-   - Macroscopic quantities such as density (`ρ`) and velocity (`u_x, u_y`) are computed from the distribution function.
-   - Results are saved as CSV files for visualization and further analysis.

 ## CUDA version
 This part of the project demonstrates an implementation of the Lattice Boltzmann Method using CUDA for parallelism.
 The notebook provides a detailed walkthrough of the algorithm, including CUDA kernel definitions and optimizations.